hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

 ---
 layout: amt-post
-title: "Spark streaming, Kafka, Avro, and schema registry"
+title: "Integration of Spark streaming, Kafka, Avro, and schema registry"
 location: Helsinki
 tags: [Streaming]
 ---

-This article is about Spark Streaming, Kafka streaming, Avro, and Confluent.io's schema registry.
+Streaming data processing is another interesting topic data science.
+In this article, we will walk through the integration of Spark streaming, Kafka streaming, Avro, and schema registry.
+Note that this IS NOT a high level introduction in pseudocode, all following implementations should defintely work when compiled properly.
+In addition, Spark, Kafka and Zookeeper are running on a single machine (standalone cluster).
+The actual configurations of Spark, Kafka, and Zookeeper are to some extend irrelevant to the integration.

 # Table of content
 * auto-gen TOC:
 {:toc}

-# Code
+# Code repository

-Running code can be found from [my code repository:bigdata ETL:streaming](https://github.com/hongyusu/bigdata_etl/tree/master/streaming).
+All implementation can be found from my [code repository:bigdata ETL:streaming](https://github.com/hongyusu/bigdata_etl/tree/master/streaming).

 # Installations

+We need Spark, Kafka, Zookeeper, and schema registry server installed before running through the actual integration.
+The following installation guide targets MacOS and will produce a standalone cluster.

-1. _brew_ should be installed first
+1. First _brew_ needs to be installed on MacOS

    ```bash
    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
    ```

-1. Install Zookeeper and Kafka.
-Zookeeper is part of this Kafka distribution
+1. Install Kafka via _brew_.
+Zookeeper comes as a extra as it is part of this Kafka distribution for MacOS

    ```bash
    brew install kafka
    ```

+1. Spark can be 'installed' by downloading the distribution from [Spark download page](http://spark.apache.org/downloads.html).

-1. Install gradle to enable building the project coded in Java
+1. Install _gradle_ in order to compile the project codes written in Java

    ```bash
    brew install gradle